rgglez/yama/README.md

-# yaa-ng
-Yet Another Autoresponder NG
+# yoma - Yet One More Autoresponder